Moving to Lake Chapala, Mexico

 If you have not spent a lot of time in Lake Chapala, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "I continue to housesit in the same home I have for the past 10 years.
-There are many housesitting opportunities here for people considering moving to Lake Chapala," replied a member in Lake Chapala.
+There are many housesitting opportunities here for people considering moving to Lake Chapala," explained one expat living in Lake Chapala, Mexico.

 What should I pack when moving to Lake Chapala?